Huegoxaga/notes/python/anaconda.md

 - `array = np.ones((3,5))`, a `3*5` array with all elements as 1.
 - Create an array of zeros
   - `array = np.zeros((2,4))`, a `2*4` array with all elements as 0.
+  - Optionally, `dtype` can be its second argument which defines the elements data type.
+- Create an array of ones with the same shape and type as a given array.
+  - `array = np.ones_like(img, np.uint8)` create an array of ones which is the same as `img`, with data type as `np.uint8`.(generate a white image with the same size of `img`)
 - Create an array with random values
   - `array = np.random.random(5)`, an array with 5 random double value in range `[0,1)`.
 - Create an array with certain constant